Finaps/technology-radar/.requirements/software-requirement-document.md

 ## 2. Functional Requirements

 Design requirements:
+- The tool must show all blips in the radar
 - The tool must allow adding new blips the radar
 - The tool must allow editing blips from the radar
 - The tool must allow removing blips from the radar